Kavipriyanrk99/webpage-clone-with-tailwindcss/README.md

 Tailwind CSS is a utility-first CSS framework that streamlines web development by providing a comprehensive set of pre-designed, low-level utility classes for building responsive and customizable user interfaces.

-This is my learning journey with TailwindCSS that focuses on cloning webpage <a href="https://www.podia.com/digital-products">Podia</a> - a challenge found on <a href="https://www.frontendpractice.com/projects/podia">frontendpractice.com</a>
+This is my learning journey with Tailwind CSS, which focuses on cloning the <a href="https://www.podia.com/digital-products">Podia</a> Digital Products webpage - a challenge found on <a href="https://www.frontendpractice.com/projects/podia">frontendpractice.com</a>

 <img src="./build/img/website_clone_image.png" alt="Podia Website clone">